Why Does My Skin Itch After a Shower? Hard Water vs. Aquagenic Pruritus

 What Is Aquagenic Pruritus?

-Aquagenic pruritus represents a uncommon condition where skin contact with water triggers intense itching without visible skin changes.
-Unlike typical allergic reactions, this condition may suggest underlying physiological sensitivities that can sometimes be identified through specific testing approaches.
+Aquagenic pruritus represents an uncommon condition where skin contact with water triggers intense itching without visible skin changes.
+Unlike typical allergic reactions, this condition may suggest underlying physiological sensitivities.
+Appropriate medical investigation should be carried out by a qualified healthcare professional.

 Distinguishing Features